 In creating a liveable city, through the City of Adelaide Strategic Plan, Council seeks to enable people to use the city safely.
 The City Safety Strategy 2013-2017 outlines Council’s approach to creating a safer city.

-To achieve a safer City, a number of Council safety initiatives have been introduced to reduce crime and improve public safety.
+To achieve a safer city, a number of Council safety initiatives have been introduced to reduce crime and improve public safety.

 For further safety and security advice see the following information from the South Australia Police, the Metropolitan Fire Service and Adelaide Metro.

-Motorised Scooter Safety
+Mobility Scooter Safety

 - Ensure a mobility scooter is a safe choice for you